yamariva2000/AB_Spanish_Localization/Analysis.md

 ![Fig 2](./viewpercentages_no_spain_argentina.png)

-The local translation versions tend to underperform in the majority of customer segments, but there are some instances where the local translation outperformed.
-Mexican customers (4.9% to 5.1% with 92% probability) responded favorably to localization.
-Perhaps, Mexican Spanish is most different from European Spanish.
-Also, gender differences were significant in Argentina.
+The local translation versions tend to underperform in the majority of customer segments, but the differences are not significant.
+However, gender differences were significant in Argentina.
 Female Argentineans really did not like the local translation.
-Their conversion rate fell from 1.76% to 1.4% whereas the male conversion rate stayed at 1.3%.
+Their conversion rate fell from 1.76% to 1.4% (p-value .04  )whereas the male conversion rate stayed constant at 1.3%.
 There may be some gender-related problems in the local translation that we would explore further.

 Figure 3 shows that the conversion rates for Argentina and Uruguay are low and are overrepresented in the overall conversion rate.